-Children will receive a list of ten spelling weekly as part of their homework.
-They will be tested on these weekly.
+Children will receive a list of ten spelling on a Monday.
+They will be tested on these each Friday.

 Here are some tips on becoming better at spelling: